Jeopardy! National College Championship

 Jeopardy!
-National College Championship is a special tournament series of the game show Jeopardy! that aired on ABC from February 8 to 22, 2022.
+National College Championship is a special tournament series of the quiz show Jeopardy! that aired on ABC from February 8 to 22, 2022.

 Format

 Participants enter 12 quarterfinal games, with 2 games broadcast per episode.
 Winners of every game advance to the semifinals and eliminated players receive a $10,000 consolation prize.
 The 12 semifinalists are then split into 4 matches, with the top 3 scorers entering the finals.
 The bottom 7 semifinalists receive a prize of $20,000, whilst the 4th place receives a $35,000 prize and entry into the daily show's upcoming Second Chance Tournament later in 2022.
-The highest scorer of the 2-game final receives the 1st place prize of $250,000, 2nd place receives $100,000 and 3rd place receives $50,000.
+The highest scorer of the 2-game final receives the 1st place prize of $250,000, and an entry into the Tournament of Champions, 2nd place receives $100,000 and 3rd place receives $50,000.
 Unlike the regular College Championship, there are no wild card spots for high-scorers among non-winners; it was "win or go home".